iter8-tools/iter8/mkdocs/docs/concepts/experimentationstrategies.md

           # run tasks under the `start` action at the start of an experiment
           start:
           # the following task verifies that the `sample-app` Knative service in the `default` namespace is available and ready
-          # it then updates the experiment resource with information needed to shift traffic between app versions
+          # it then updates the experiment resource with information needed to shift traffic between versions
           - library: knative
             task: init-experiment
           # run tasks under the `finish` action at the end of an experiment